dawu415/CF-CLI-Create-Service-Push-Plugin/README.md

 `credentials`: A user provided service, holding credentials, that is used for credentials and connection strings etc.  When this type is specified, a `credentials` field, along with arbitary number and type of parameters, is expected and must be provided.

 `route`: A user provided route service.
-When this is specified, the field, 'url' with https schema must be provided.
+When this is specified, the field, `url` with *https* schema must be provided.

 `drain`: A user provided log drain service.
-When this is specified, the field, 'url' must be provided.
+When this is specified, the field, `url` must be provided.

-Sample service-manifest.yml
+Sample service-manifest.yml showing support for brokered and user provided services of all types.
 ```
 ---
 create-services: